 In the six-week trial, the prosecution produced more than 130 witnesses and 400 pieces of evidence.
 Though their case was largely circumstantial—there was no eyewitness to prove that he had actually pulled the trigger—Muhammad was convicted on all four counts against him: the murder of Dean Meyers, murder with the intent to terrorize the government or public, conspiracy to commit murder, and the illegal use of a firearm.

 John Muhammad was sentenced to death on March 9, 2004.
+He was executed on November 10, 2009.
 After a separate trial, Lee Boyd Malvo, who was a minor at the time of the shootings, was sentenced to life in prison without the possibility of parole.